rohame/logan-weather-visualization/README.md

 ## Open Questions

-* Aviation data are needed, but Logan Airport doesn't provide daily flight statistics.
-Perhaps refer to other airport.
+~~* Aviation data are needed, but Logan Airport doesn't provide daily flight statistics.
+Perhaps refer to other airport.~~ Dataset found.
 * The "ring chart" is now beyond my capability.